 [EXPOSED WOOD TABLE] Step 7: Mix resin

-You’ll mix resin just like for the painted table, but you’ll only blend half of the amount you calculated in step 2.
+You’ll mix resin just like for the painted table, but you’ll only blend a quarter of the amount you calculated in step 2.
 This layer goes down to soak into the wood.
 It should barely be enough to cover the wood.
 Bubbles that don’t escape into this layer will stay trapped in the wood.

 Step 8: Add to the table